vargax/lapsoCarte/README.md

 # LapsoCarte

 LapsoCarte is a web-based visual tool to interact with time-space referenced data.

-It is based on:
+The backend is based on:
 - *PostGIS* as a database engine.
 - *NodeJS 0.12* as a server-side platform.

-LapsoCarte also uses:

 - *GeoTabulaDB* between NodeJS and PostGIS.

+The frontend is a fork of [BootLeaf](https://github.com/bmcbride/bootleaf) and requires:
+- *jQuery*
+- *Bootstrap*
-- *LeafletJS* in the client-side to manage map interaction.
+- *LeafletJS*
+- Typeahead
+- Handlebars
+- ListJS

-LapsoCarte is written in *ECMAScript 6* in boot client and server side.
-LapsoCarte uses Babel for backward compatibility.
+Most of LapsoCarte code is written in *ECMAScript 6*.
+LapsoCarte uses *Babel* for backward compatibility.

 ## Workspace Setup (Ubuntu 14.04)
 ### Packages Installation